 Master of Construction Management (M.C.M.) or Master of Science in Construction Management (M.S.C.M.): The M.E.
 Rinker Sr. School offers courses leading to the degrees of Master of Science in Construction Management (thesis), Master of Construction Management (nonthesis), and Master of International Construction Management (nonthesis distance education program for experienced professionals).
 Specialization may be in such areas as sustainable construction, information systems, energy and life cycle modeling, housing, materials science, project management, human resources, and construction law.
 Requirements for the M.C.M., M.S.C.M., and M.I.C.M. degrees are given in the General Information section of this catalog.

-To be eligible for admission to the M.C.M. or M.S.C. programs, a student must hold a 4-year undergraduate degree from an accredited university.
+To be eligible for admission to the M.C.M. or M.S.C. programs, a student must hold a 4-year undergraduate degree from an accredited university and have acceptable GRE scores.
 Students with deficiencies may need longer residence for the master’s degree, as they will be required to take specified basic courses to provide a foundation for advanced courses.
 There is no foreign language requirement.
 International students from countries where English is not the official language must submit an acceptable score on one of the following: TOEFL (Test of English as a Foreign Language: paper=560, web=84 with 21 in each section), IELTS (International English Language Testing System: 6.5), MELAB (Michigan English Language Assessment Battery: 80 with a 3 on the Speaking Test), or successful completion of the UF English Language Institute program.

 No more than 3 credits of BCN 6971 may be used to satisfy the credit requirements for the M.S.C.M. degree without written permission of the Director of Master’s Programs.